Funkmaster-Rick/Shadowrun-5e/README.md

 ### Skills

 Skills are straight forward for entry.
 Select the skill from the drop down, input a rating, and select the attribute you wish to roll with this skill.
-Specializations can be added in the settings area which will add an additional button around the specializations name in the display view which can be rolled the expected +2.
+Specializations can be added in the settings area which will add an additional button around the specializations name in the display view which will roll the skill with the expected +2.

 * **Default Skill** is a generic roll for defaulting any skill.
 It will roll the selected attribute -1.
 * **Language Skills** leaving the Skill rating input empty or entering a 0 will result in a “N” being displayed when you switch to the skill display mode.